 - IF your blister is on the top of your toes, this can be an indication that you are developing hammertoes.
-Try changing your shoes and if the blisters form again, it’s wise to get them checked out by a podiatrist.
+Try changing your shoes and if the blister forms again, it’s wise to get it checked out by a podiatrist.

 - IF you get lots of blisters or they keep returning, even after you’ve changed your shoes, or if the blisters itch or appear scaly, it’s possible you have some type of fungal infection.
 You’ll need to see a podiatrist to get that treated.

-- IF you are diabetic, have health issues that cause circulation issues, or have major health problems, it’s best to just call our office to handle the blister.
-Health issues can raise certain complications, and it’s best to not try to self-treat blisters.
+- IF you are diabetic, have circulation issues or any major health problem, it’s best to just call our office to handle the blister.
+Health issues can raise certain complications and it’s best to not try to self-treat blisters.
 Remember, it’s important to wear special moisture-wicking diabetic socks!

-But, if you’re a perfectly healthy person, then it should be fine to treat a blister at home.
+But, if you’re a perfectly healthy person it should be fine to treat a blister at home.

 We recommend gently piercing the blister with a clean needle that has been sanitized with rubbing alcohol, and lightly press on the blister to drain the fluid.

 It’s very important to keep the skin covering the blister in place, as it will protect the blister from infection and keep the raw skin clean.
 Apply a wound care cream, such as Amerigel and cover it with a Band-Aid.

 You might need to repeat this if the fluid returns in a day.
 Once the blister dries out and the raw skin heels, it’s ok to trim away the dead skin.

 And, of course, try to avoid the shoes and activity that caused the blister for a few days to allow the skin to heal.

 There are many over-the-counter products designed to heal blisters.
 For more severe blisters, try a skin protection bandage or blister prevention patches.